nickmvincent/LinkCoordMin/README.md

 There are a variety of named command line args you can pass.
 Check out collect.js to most directly see the options, or use `collect.js -h`.

+# Example Pipeline
+See EXAMPLE_RUN.sh to see how you can 4 scripts in a sequence to programmatically generate queries and save SERP data for these queries.

 ## Examples

 To run script that